mojaloop/documentation/docs/community/standards/invariants.md

 ## Operational Characteristics

+Mojaloop is designed to function as part of a jurisdictional Instant Payments System.
+As such, it must demonstrably meet the standards of performance and resilience which are required for such systems.

 ### 1. Baseline system demonstrated on minimal hardware supports clearing 1,000 transfers per second, sustained for one hour, with not more than 1% (of transfer stage) taking more than 1 second through the hub.
 #### Notes:
 1. This measurement includes all necessary hardware and software components with production grade security and data persistence in place.